-Voldemort, Professor X, Uncle Fester and Dr. Evil are all bald -- your child is not.
-Whether it is a Halloween costume or a character for the school play, sometimes it is necessary for your child to be bald without losing his hair.
-A bald wig gives the illusion of a smooth scalp without shaving your child's precious locks.
+Voldemort, Professor X, Uncle Fester and Dr. Evil all have bald heads, but your child does not.
+Whether it's a Halloween costume or a character for the school play or cosplay, sometimes it's necessary for your child to become bald without losing his hair.

 Things You'll Need